koka-lang/koka/doc/spec/tour.kk.md

 ### Reference Cells and Isolated state {#sec-runst}

-&koka; also has heap allocated mutable reference cells.
+&koka; also has first-class heap allocated mutable reference cells.
 A reference to an
 integer is allocated using `val r = ref(0)` (since the reference itself is actually a value!), and can be dereferenced using the bang operator, as ``!r``.